Sunglasses: The Best Premium Designer Sunglass Brands & Fashion Styles

 The FramesDirect.com quality standard begins when we select only the best sunglasses to feature on our site.
-Virtually every designer who makes high-end sunglasses is represented here.
+Virtually every designer who makes a high-end sunglass product is represented here.

-Whether you're in the market for classic shades, like aviator sunglasses or wayfarer sunglasses, or new trends in sunwear, such as foldable frames or patterned lenses, we carry the designer brands you have grown to love.
+Whether you're in the market for classic shades, like aviators or wayfarers, or new trends in sunglasses, such as foldable frames or patterned lenses, we carry the designer brands you have grown to love.

-If you're an athlete looking for the best eye protection for outdoor sports, FramesDirect.com offers a number of popular, high-tech sunglasses with performance-enhancing, sport-specific features, such as specially tinted or polarized lenses and sweat-resistant, non-slip ear pieces.
+If you're an athlete looking for the best eye protection for outdoor sports, FramesDirect.com offers a number of popular, high-tech sun shades with performance-enhancing, sport-specific features, such as specially tinted or polarized lenses and sweat-resistant, non-slip ear pieces.

 The History of Sunglasses